 2. Oxygen Levels Rise, Circulation Improves

-Bonus: Your hands and feet will start feeling warmer because your blood vessels are finally functioning normally again.
+Bonus: Your hands and feet start feeling warmer because your blood vessels are finally functioning normally again.

 3. Food and Smells Come Back to Life